18F/joining-18f/pages/who-we-are-hiring.md

 ---
 ## Who is eligible to work at 18F

-Any individual who is not currently a GSA employee or contractor and who is a U.S. Citizen, a non-citizen national of the U.S., or has been admitted to the U.S. for permanent residence and holds a valid green card is eligible to apply.
+Any individual who is not currently a GSA employee or contractor and who is a U.S. Citizen, a non-citizen national of the U.S., or has been admitted to the U.S. for permanent residence and holds a valid green card is eligible to apply. **You can live anywhere in the United States.**

 ## 18F is an Equal Opportunity Employer